sambranaivan/CardScriptsWiki/Scripting-Library:-Auxiliary-functions.md

-int | aux.ComposeNumberDigitByDigit(int tp, int min, int max) | (int tp) declares a number by digit with a minimum of (int min) and maximum of (int max) function | aux.CostWithReplace(function base, int replacecode, function extracon, function alwaysexecute) | bool | aux.damcon1(Effect e, int tp, Group eg\|nil, int ep, int ev, Effect re, int r, int rp) | Default condition for "If you would take effect damage" void | aux.DeleteExtraMaterialGroups(group emt) |  - bool | aux.disfilter1(Card c) | Checks if (Card c) can be negated (for monsters) bool | aux.disfilter2(Card c) | Checks if (Card c) can be negated (for Spell/Trap)
+int | aux.ComposeNumberDigitByDigit(int tp, int min, int max) | (int tp) declares a number by digit with a minimum of (int min) and maximum of (int max) function | aux.CostWithReplace(function base, int replacecode, function extracon, function alwaysexecute) | bool | aux.damcon1(Effect e, int tp, Group eg\|nil, int ep, int ev, Effect re, int r, int rp) | Default condition for "If you would take effect damage" void | aux.DefaultFieldReturnOp(Group rg, Effect e, int tp) | An operation function to be used with `aux.RemoveUntil`.
+Return the banished cards to the monster zone.
+Makes the player select cards to return if there are less available zones than returnable cards. void | aux.DeleteExtraMaterialGroups(group emt) |  - bool | aux.disfilter1(Card c) | Checks if (Card c) can be negated (for monsters) bool | aux.disfilter2(Card c) | Checks if (Card c) can be negated (for Spell/Trap)